-The articles that appear on this page are part of an ongoing series on the subject of Revival under the subtitle, “Power from on High”
+The articles that appear on this page are part of an ongoing series on the subject of Revival under the subtitle, “Power from on High”.
+They originally formed the major part of Harry’s dissertation for his Doctor of Ministry degree.

 This first chapter in the series on Revival “Power from on High” examines what is meant by the term “Revival” and what are the characteristics of any true revival.